armstrong-codes/playing-around-with-api/README.md

 Going on, i had to pull this image from the hub to the web01 and web02 and configure lb01 to distribute the traffic to these two webservers using round robin.
 Firstly, i cloned the github repo to my local computer and configured compose.yml to pull moviepin app image because docker wouldn't work in those servers(web01 & web02).
 After i built them images(web01, web02 & lb01), i proceeded with installing haproxy in lb01 then configured haproxy.cfg to distribute traffic using round robin.

+After all of this, i just ran the port of lb01 and it worked perfectly.
+Distributing the traffic across the images perfectly.

 <img width="1919" height="1079" alt="Screenshot 2025-08-01 010821" src="https://github.com/user-attachments/assets/4e4ecebb-6d87-4bec-90cd-30e0f9f06ae9" />